 Issuing a Timely Warning Notice is determined on a caseby-case basis for Clery Act crimes.
-Clery Act crimes are defined as: arson, homicide, burglary, robbery, forcible and non-forcible sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes1.
+Clery Act crimes are defined as: arson, homicide, burglary, robbery, forcible and non-forcible sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes.
 The Chief of the District Safety & Security Department, Chancellor, Presidents, Vice Presidents, or their designees also may distribute notices for other crimes as deemed necessary.

 In determining whether to issue a Timely Warning, the College will consider any factors available related to whether the alleged crime represents a serious or continuing threat to the college community.
-Including, but not limited to:
+A timely warning will be issued when the criteria below have been met: